Jmajane/Project_3_Disney_Characters/Disney-Characters-P3/frontend/README.md

 - Please feel free to fork an clone my code.
 - Always looking to improve any code that I have written/created.
 - For anyone looking to contribute please submit an issue or reach out via linkedin.
+- When pulling down code be sure to run the following
+- npm init -y
+- npm i react-router-dom
+- npm i react-paginate --save
+- Note that Bootstrap is in the public folder in index.html

 ## SCREENSHOTS OF WEBPAGE